 ASC X12, chartered by the American National Standards Institute for more than 30 years, develops and maintains EDI and CICA standards along with XML schemas which drive business processes globally.
 The diverse membership of ASC X12 includes technologists and business process experts, encompassing health care, insurance, transportation, finance, government, supply chain and other industries.

-The ASC X12 body comes together three times each year to develop and maintain EDI standards
+The ASC X12 body meets to develop and maintain EDI standards

 that facilitate electronic interchange relating to business transactions such as order

 placement and processing, shipping and receiving information, invoicing, payment and cash